Affiliate Statement and a Caveat

 The above link allows you to use the FREE Grammarly site as long as you choose.
 You may also upgrade to the premium version if you choose.

 This one causes many of us to cower in the corner while some people take to it like a fish takes to water.
 I’m an introvert and that corner looks pretty comforting.

 But public speaking can be learned at any age.
 You might start with a small church gathering or perhaps at a meeting.
-Some groups, like the Toastmasters organization are dedicated to helping people learn this skill, too.
+Some groups, like the Toastmasters organization, are also dedicated to helping people learn this skill.